-SAT I: Reasoning Test - Also known as "board scores" because the test was developed by the College Board.
-The SAT consists of two major categories ('Evidence-Based Reading & Writing' and 'Math') and includes an optional essay.
+SAT Reasoning Test - Also known as "board scores" because the test was developed by the College Board.
+The SAT consists of two major categories ('Evidence-Based Reading & Writing' and 'Math').
 It is given throughout the academic year at test centers.
-The maximum combined score is 1600; the maximum score for the essay is 12.
+The maximum combined score is 1600.